 - Slip and Fall: This kind of accident can occur in literally any workplace.
 You can slip and fall as a result of icy or wet floors, scattered debris, uneven cords, poor lighting, and unstable walking places.

 - Hearing Loss: This injury is mainly affiliated with the construction industry.
-The extreme noise and loudness can see employees and workers working in such environments experience hearing loss if they don’t take appropriate precaution.
+The extreme noise and loudness can see employees and workers working in such environments experience hearing loss if they don’t take appropriate precautions.

 - Joint Pain: workers/employees suffer joint pains because of overexerting themselves during heavy lifting.